Nitrokey/nitrokey-documentation/nitrokey3/windows/piv/access_control.rst

 The management key is used for management operations.

 Before you can perform management operations you must authenticate with the management key.
-The authentication is done with ``nitropy nk3 piv admin-auth``.
+The authentication is done with ``nitropy nk3 piv --experimental admin-auth``.

-The management key can be changed with ``nitropy nk3 piv change-admin-key``.
+The management key can be changed with ``nitropy nk3 piv --experimental change-admin-key``.